Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v17-1.md

 ### Filtering Changes

 The filtering model has been reworked to an extent and large portions of it moved to the Shared Library.  in the [ActiproSoftware.Windows.Data.Filtering](xref:@ActiproUIRoot.Data.Filtering) namespace.
-The property grid-specific filters (e.g. [PropertyModelStringFilter](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModelStringFilter) and [PropertyModelBooleanFilter](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModelBooleanFilter)) are now in the [ActiproSoftware.Windows.Controls.Grids.PropertyData](xref:@ActiproUIRoot.Controls.Grids.PropertyData) namespace.
+The property grid-specific filters (e.g., [PropertyModelStringFilter](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModelStringFilter) and [PropertyModelBooleanFilter](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModelBooleanFilter)) are now in the [ActiproSoftware.Windows.Controls.Grids.PropertyData](xref:@ActiproUIRoot.Controls.Grids.PropertyData) namespace.

 ### Summary Area Changes